mzazon/awesome-cloud-projects/aws/data-lake-s3-lakeformation/data-lake-s3-lakeformation.md

 This comprehensive data lake architecture demonstrates how AWS Lake Formation transforms basic S3 storage into a governed, secure data lake platform.
 The solution addresses key enterprise requirements including data discovery, cataloging, fine-grained access control, and regulatory compliance.

 **Lake Formation's Permission Model**: Lake Formation uses a hybrid permission model where it can either work alongside IAM permissions or completely override them.
 When a resource is registered with Lake Formation, it's crucial to understand that LF permissions take precedence over IAM S3 permissions.
 This centralized approach simplifies governance but requires careful planning during migration from IAM-only setups.
+The [Lake Formation permission model](https://docs.aws.amazon.com/lake-formation/latest/dg/lf-permissions-overview.html) documentation provides detailed guidance on this behavior.

 **Data Zone Architecture**: The three-tier storage approach (Raw, Processed, Curated) reflects modern data lake best practices.
 Raw data maintains source fidelity, processed data is cleaned and standardized, and curated data is business-ready and optimized for analytics.
 This separation enables different governance policies and access controls for each zone, supporting both data engineering workflows and business analytics requirements.